wagov/soc-onboarding/onboarding.md

 ### 2.2.
 Microsoft 365 tenant access delegation

 The below Azure AD group and Defender for Endpoint roles grant permissions required from the customer tenant to the WA SOC analysts.
 Once you have reviewed the roles themselves please implement using the [2.2.3.
 Group and role assignment walkthrough](#223-group-and-role-assignment-walkthrough).
+> Note that the Defender for Endpoint role assignment is only required if you have enabled [Manage portal access using role-based access control](https://docs.microsoft.com/en-us/microsoft-365/security/defender-endpoint/rbac?view=o365-worldwide#before-you-begin) in [Defender for Endpoint](https://security.microsoft.com/preferences2/user_roles).

 #### 2.2.1.
 Tier 0 Azure AD Group & Defender for Endpoint Roles